 During the 2019 photography holidays, our guests were treated to some fantastic opportunities of the adorable bear cubs at Suomussalmi & their playful antics just melted everyone’s hearts.
 There was one cub that was so tiny that they nicknamed him “Chihuahua”!

 The Wolverine is also known as the Skunk Bear, but despite its name, it is the largest member of the Mustelidae family.
 Their lolloping gait can make them tricky to photograph, so make sure you have a fast shutter speed.
 I also recommend adding a little bit of exposure compensation to get some detail in their dark faces.

 During both 2018 & 2019, our guests brought their luck enabling them to photograph wolves during our Finland

 Bears trip.
 On both occasions, the wolves appeared during the blue hour, which for me, just gave their images a fairytale-like quality.

 The pandemic meant that this photography trip didn’t run during 2020, but we are very much looking forward to returning in 2021.
 If you would like to join us, details of our Majestic Brown Bears & Cubs of Finland Photography Holiday

 can be found here

-Until the end of August, we are running a special offer for the 2021 photography trip of £200 discount & don’t forget our Book A Trip with Confidence
+Until the end of August, we are running a special offer for the 2021 photography tour of £200 discount & don’t forget our Book A Trip with Confidence

 guarantee.
-If the tour doesn’t go ahead, we will be flexible & will shift travel dates or offer full refunds at no extra charge.
+If the holiday doesn’t go ahead, we will be flexible & will shift travel dates or offer full refunds at no extra charge.